 - Janitorial services (commercial and residential), including carpet, upholstery, and window cleaning

-- Labor on the installation and repair of tangible personal property, digital property, and services, and labor that’s part of a taxable retail sale
+- Labor charges for the installation or repair of tangible personal property, digital property, or services, and labor that’s part of a taxable retail sale

-- Charges for labor associated with the repair of real property (like an HVAC system) will remain exempt
+- Charges for labor associated with the repair of fixtures to real property (e.g., an HVAC system) will remain exempt

 - Landscape services (lawn care/maintenance; landscape design and installation; landscape care and maintenance; tree pruning, trimming, and removal; and snow plowing and removal)